10/11/2017 0 Comments

 The Importance of Road Rules for Vancouver’s Safety

 Road rules are necessary to keep traffic flowing smoothly – just imagine the traffic jams you would be stuck in every day if there were no rules of the road.
 But road rules serve another highly important purpose: following road rules increases the safety of people travelling on or near roads.
 Traffic accidents can often be avoided if drivers, cyclists, and pedestrians are careful and follow road rules.
-Because we are lawyers who represent only motor vehicle accident victims, we see first-hand the devastating effects of failure to follow the rules of the road, including broken bones, whiplash, and brain injury.
+Because we are lawyers who have extensive experience representing motor vehicle accident victims, we see first-hand the devastating effects of failure to follow the rules of the road, including broken bones, whiplash, and brain injury.
 Vancouver lawyers in particular see the vital importance of road rules, as there are a greater number of cars, trucks, cyclists and pedestrians to contend with in the busy city.

 Who Makes Road Rules?